Daniel Ortega

-This was followed in the 2000s by his government's endorsement of strong anti-abortion policies.
-Ortega's rhetoric took on a new, strongly religious tenor, although he had formerly claimed to be an atheist.

-After a difficult presidency marred by war and economic collapse, Ortega was defeated in the 1990 Nicaraguan general election by Violeta Chamorro.
-He continued to be an important figure in Nicaraguan opposition politics.
+Ortega came to prominence with the overthrow and exile of US-backed dictator Anastasio Somoza Debayle in 1979 during the Nicaraguan Revolution.
+As a leader in the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional, FSLN) Ortega became leader of the ruling Junta of National Reconstruction.
+A Marxist–Leninist, Ortega pursued a program of nationalization, land reform, wealth redistribution, and literacy programs during his first period in office.
+Ortega's government was responsible for the forced displacement of 10,000 indigenous people.
+In 1984, Ortega won Nicaragua's presidential election with over 60% of the vote as the FSLN's candidate.
+During his first term, he implemented policies to achieve leftist reforms across Nicaragua.
+Throughout the 1980s, Ortega's government faced a rebellion by US-backed rebels, known as the Contras.
+After a presidency marred by conflict and economic collapse, Ortega was defeated in the 1990 Nicaraguan general election by Violeta Chamorro.

-Ortega was an unsuccessful candidate for president in 1996 and 2001 but won the 2006 Nicaraguan general election.
-In office, he made alliances with fellow Latin American socialists, such as Venezuelan President Hugo Chávez.

-Under Ortega's leadership, Nicaragua joined the Bolivarian Alliance for the Americas.
-His second administration became increasingly anti-democratic, alienating many of his former revolutionary allies, some of whom compared him to Somoza, whom they had overthrown.
-In June 2018, Amnesty International and the Inter-American Commission on Human Rights of the Organization of American States reported that Ortega had engaged in a violent oppression campaign against protesters in response to the anti-Ortega 2018–2022 Nicaraguan protests.
-The violent crackdown during 2018 protests and subsequent constriction of civil liberties have led to massive waves of emigration to neighboring Costa Rica, with more than 30,000 Nicaraguans filing for asylum in that country.
+Ortega was an unsuccessful presidential candidate in 1996 and 2001 but won the 2006 Nicaraguan general election.
+In office, he allied with fellow Latin American socialists.
+In contrast to his previous political career, his second administration abandoned most of his earlier leftist principles, alienating many of his former revolutionary allies.
+Under his tenure, Nicaragua has experienced democratic backsliding.
+In June 2018, organizations such as Amnesty International and the Organization of American States reported that Ortega had engaged in a violent oppression campaign against anti-government protests.
+The violent crackdown and subsequent constriction of civil liberties have led to waves of emigration to neighboring Costa Rica, with more than 30,000 Nicaraguans filing for asylum in that country.

-The repression intensified in his fourth term, when he ordered the closure of several NGOs, universities, and newspapers.

-Repression against his political opponents increased in 2021.
-His government jailed many potential rival candidates in the 2021 Nicaraguan general election, including Cristiana Chamorro Barrios, daughter of former president Violeta Chamorro.
-Ortega's government also imprisoned other opponents, such as former allies Dora Maria Tellez and Hugo Torres Jiménez.
+His government jailed many potential rival candidates in the 2021 Nicaraguan general election, including Cristiana Chamorro Barrios.
+Ortega's government also imprisoned other opponents, such as former allies Dora María Téllez and Hugo Torres Jiménez.
 In August 2021, Nicaragua cancelled the operating permits of six US and European NGOs.
 Many critics of the Ortega government, including opposition leaders, journalists and members of civil society, fled the country in mid-2021.
-After Ortega was re-elected in 2021, President Joe Biden banned him and his officials from entering the United States because of their political repression.
+In his fourth term, Ortega ordered the closure of several NGOs, universities, and newspapers, and resumed his repression of the Catholic Church after a brief rapprochement, imprisoning prelate Rolando José Álvarez Lagos.